entropyx/murray/docs/Methodology.md

 ## Conclusions

 Although Murray is a new product in the market, it introduces key features for geographical experiments.
+One of its most important objectives is to build a highly representative counterfactual, enabling an accurate evaluation of a treatment’s impact.
 It is a user-friendly package, suitable for any user, and provides a highly viable solution for identifying the best combinations of locations and periods to apply treatments.

-The results are presented in a simple manner, eliminating the need to manually configure parameters for your experiments.
-This enables users to gain a comprehensive view of different scenarios when applying a treatment, with the confidence of obtaining results through robust synthetic control methods that generate a representative counterfactual for the treated group.
+The results are presented in a simple manner, eliminating the need to manually configure experiment parameters.
+This allows users to gain a comprehensive view of different scenarios when applying a treatment, with the confidence that results are generated through robust synthetic control methods, ensuring a representative counterfactual for the treated group.